Environmental Science and Policy

 ENV 218 Colloquium: Environmental Policy (4 Credits)

 Why has the U.S. Congress failed to address so many environmental issues since the heyday of the 1970s?
 What can the current administration do on climate and environmental justice without Congress?
 Where is environmental policy being made if not in Congress?
-This course explores the political, economic, legal, ethical, and institutional dimensions of the environmental policy making process.
+This course explores the political, economic, legal, ethical and institutional dimensions of the environmental policy making process.
 The focus is on understanding policy-making systems at a range of scales and how to influence and improve them.
 Prerequisite: ENV 101 or equivalent.
 Enrollment limited to 20.
 (E) {S}

 ENV 221 Colloquium: Native American and Indigenous Studies and the Environment (4 Credits)

 The approximately six hundred federally recognized American Indian tribes in the United States are among the thousands of contemporary Indigenous groups in the world.
 Such a diversity of human culture, experience and history provides a unique vantage point for studying how people are connected to the environment.
-By surveying how indigenous people shape and are shaped by the environment on several continents, with a focus on North America, students will gain a greater understanding of the variation and importance of human environmental relationships.
-Perspectives from Indigenous studies, history, philosophy, ecology, biology and anthropology will be some of the disciplines used in the course.
+By surveying how indigenous people shape and are shaped by the environment on several continents, with a focus on North America, students gain a greater understanding of the variation and importance of human environmental relationships.
+Perspectives from Indigenous studies, history, philosophy, ecology, biology and anthropology are some of the disciplines used in the course.
 Enrollment limited to 30. {H}{S}

 Fall, Spring, Annually

-ENV 224/ ANT 224 Anthropos in the Anthropocene: Human-Environment Relations in a Time of Ecological Crisis (4 Credits)
+ENV 224/ ANT 224 Anthropos in the Anthropocene (4 Credits)

 Offered as ANT 224 and ENV 224.
 Anthropology seeks to understand human life in all its complexity, but what constitutes the human is far from straightforward.
 This course examines the changing ways that Anthropos is being understood in an era of rapid global climate change and our planet’s sixth mass extinction event, both driven by human activities.
 We review perspectives on the relationship between humans and their environment from various cultural perspectives, considering how they engage notions of race, class, and gender, and what they imply for nature conservation.
 Topics include modernity, pets, cyborgs, kinship, symbiosis, extinction, species invasions, settler colonialism and the Anthropocene concept.
 Enrollment limited to 30. {S}